andrewgchio/SmartSPEC/README.md

 * [ruptures](https://ctruong.perso.math.cnrs.fr/ruptures-docs/build/html/index.html) (for break point detection) (version >= 1.1.5)
 * [MySQL Python Connector](https://dev.mysql.com/doc/connector-python/en) (version >= 8.0.13)

-Note that these requirements can be fulfilled by using an [Anaconda](https://www.anaconda.com) environment.
+Note that most of these requirements can be fulfilled by using an [Anaconda](https://www.anaconda.com) environment.
 After installing Anaconda, open the Anaconda command line and execute:
 ```
 conda create --name smartspec
 conda activate smartspec
 conda install python-rapidjson numpy pandas matplotlib tqdm scikit-learn
 pip install ruptures mysql-connector-python
 ```

+Note that there may be some secondary dependencies to install; please refer to the installation guides for the appropriate dependency if there are issues.

 A local MySQL database is used as the data source for learning metaevents and metapeople.
 To set up the local data source: